tact-lang/pitaya/docs/SPECIFICATION.md

 - Transition all RUNNING tasks to `INTERRUPTED` in state, capturing `interrupted_at`.
 - Emit a canonical `task.interrupted { key, instance_id }` for each such task immediately upon transition and synchronously flush pending events to disk to ensure durability before process exit.
 - For each strategy execution that has not yet produced any successful `task.completed`, emit a canonical `strategy.completed { status: "canceled", reason: "operator_interrupt" }` and flush pending events.
 - Stop any still-running containers in parallel as part of graceful shutdown.
 Use a short stop timeout (≤1s) by default to avoid the Docker default 10s grace period (PID 1 ignores SIGTERM by default).
-A management override is available via `ORCHESTRATOR_SHUTDOWN_STOP_TIMEOUT_S`.

 **Event History**: The `get_events_since()` function retrieves historical events from `events.jsonl` starting at a given `start_offset` (byte position before the line) or timestamp.
 Accepts run_id, offset/timestamp, optional event type filters, and result limit.
 The events file is never rotated during an active run; rotation/archival occurs only after the run completes.
 The system scans the file when no index is present; indexing is optional for long runs.
 Timestamp to offset: When called with a timestamp, the implementation MUST locate the first record with `ts ≥ T` (by scanning or via an index) and begin returning events from that record’s `start_offset`.